-As historian Father John Meier points out, the question boils down to a matter of faith.
-However, he points out that Jesus' virgin birth seems to have been based upon Matthew's misreading of Isaiah 7:14.
+Historian Father John Meier points out that Jesus' virgin birth seems to have been based upon Matthew's reading of Isaiah 7:14.
 The Greek Septuagint which Matthew used translates it as "a virgin shall conceive and bear a son," but the Hebrew word "almah" means "young woman of marriageable age."